gesteves91/phd-artifacts/README.md

 ## Software Requirements

 All experiments were performed using Ubuntu 18, 20 or 22.
-We recommend using Linux to replicate the experiments.
+We recommend using Linux to test the repository artifacts.

 ## Setup